vladosfi/BestService/README.md

 2. **Entity Framework Core:**
    - Employing Entity Framework Core for seamless interaction with the database through an Object-Relational Mapping (ORM) framework.

-3. MVC Areas:
+3.	**MVC Areas:**

-•	Organizing the project into MVC (Model-View-Controller) areas for better structure and maintainability.
+   - Organizing the project into MVC (Model-View-Controller) areas for better structure and maintainability.

-4. ASP.NET Identity System:
+5. ASP.NET Identity System:

 •	Implementing the ASP.NET Identity System for robust management of users and roles.